The Connection Between Oral Hygiene and Your Overall Health

 You can protect your teeth and gums by following these general tips:

 • Brush your teeth regularly: At least two times per day for at least two minutes each time with a fluoride toothpaste and soft-bristle brush.
-Replace your toothbrush every three to four months, or after being sick.
+Brush your tongue with your toothbrush or a tongue scraper to remove bacteria.
+Replace your toothbrush every three months to get rid of any lingering germs, especially around cold and flu season or if you’ve recently been sick.
+If you wear dentures, clean them daily to avoid fungal infections.

 • Avoid tobacco products: Smoking causes lung disease and oral cancers.
 The American Dental Association advocates for smoking and tobacco cessation initiatives.
 Medical Mutual members have access to Pivot Breathe, a digital-based tobacco cessation program that helps members track, reduce and ultimately quit smoking and other tobacco products.

-• Eat and drink nutritiously: Limit sugary food intake and choose water over acidic beverages, soft drinks and alcohol.
+• Eat and drink nutritiously: Avoid food and drinks with added sugar as they contribute to oral and other chronic diseases.
+Choose water over acidic beverages, soft drinks and alcohol.

 While certain medical conditions, medications and lifestyle factors can affect your oral health, regular dental checkups can help detect and treat issues early.
-Exams and teeth cleanings should be done every six months, but those prone to cavities, gum disease or other oral health issues may need more frequent visits.
+An exam and teeth cleaning should be done every six months, but those prone to cavities, gum disease or other oral health issues may need more frequent visits.

 Need help finding a dentist?
-Use our provider search tool at MedMutual.com/FindAProvider to find in-network care near you or call the Customer Care phone number listed on your member ID card.
+Use the SDC Network search tool to find a participating dentist in your area.
+You can also use Medical Mutual’s Find a Provider search tool to find in-network care near you or call the Customer Care phone number listed on your member ID card.